EitZei/acme-equipment-manager/README.md

 I have for while wanted try out the Micronaut framework and this exercise provided a good possibility to do that.
 Micronaut is created by [Graeme Rocher](https://twitter.com/graemerocher) who has long history with JVM web frameworks.
 I've previously used [Grails](https://grails.org) also created by him and the promises that the Micronaut makes e.g. about performance were quite promising.

 Although I only scratched the surface of the framework with this exercise it seemed that its _convention over configuration_ choices mapped well with my expectations.
+Separation of concerns was easy to implement with the standard IoC-system and HTTP layer worked with the reactive return values out-of-the-box.

-This was my first time using reactive programming pattern implementing REST APIs.
-Although it would be best fit for more stream-like data it was also fit to to implement basic CRUD operations.
+This was my first time using reactive programming techniques to implement REST API.
+Although it would be best fit for more stream-like data it was also a good fit to implement basic CRUD operations.
+It would be interesting to build more streaming kind of API with reactive techniques applying all the advanced techniques like backpressure.

 # Hosting